 - Recordings of customer service calls for the purpose of quality management

-Just remember that according to the language of the GDPR itself, direct marketing may constitute a legitimate interest.
-Therefore, it is vital to carry out the aforementioned three-part test — especially the balancing test — to cover your bases, in case your application of legitimate interests ever winds up in question.
+Keep in mind that according to the GDPR’s wording, direct marketing may constitute a legitimate interest.
+Therefore, it is vital to carry out an LIA — especially the balancing test — in case you ever need to defend your legitimate interests.

-Legitimate interests also applies in the case of suppression lists, notably for those individuals who have asked to be removed from a marketing list entirely.
+Legitimate interests under the GDPR also apply in the case of suppression lists, notably for those individuals who have asked to be removed from a marketing list entirely.
 In such a case, storing a minimal amount of personal data, such as a private email, is a relevant way to ensure that the individual in question will not be contacted against their expressed wishes.

-3. Does Processing Based on Legitimate Interests Apply to You?
+4. Does Processing Based on GDPR Legitimate Interest Apply to You?

-Now that you have a better understanding of what legitimate interests are under the GDPR, the next step is to figure out if data processing on the grounds of legitimate interests is the right strategy for you.
+Now that you have a better understanding of what GDPR legitimate interests are, the next step is to figure out if data processing on the grounds of legitimate interests is the right strategy for you.

-Here are some questions you can ask yourself before deciding to process data based on legitimate interests:
+Here are some questions to consider before deciding to process data based on legitimate interests:

-Is legitimate interests the most appropriate basis on which to process user data?
+Is legitimate interests the most appropriate basis for my data processing activities?

 As mentioned previously, consider the three-part test to ensure that:

-Will the data be processed in a way that would meet the reasonable expectations of users?
+Will the data be processed in a way that meets the reasonable expectations of users?